History of St. Benedict’s Monastery

 In 1970 in response to the call of Vatican II, the community undertook a self-study and renewal.
 One of the results was the decision to close St. Benedict’s Academy and to reopen that same year as St. Benedict’s Educational Centre where we offered hospitality to church and educational groups conducting their in-services.
 This continues as St. Benedict’s Retreat and Conference Centre which has become also a place for women and men to find renewal and personal spiritual growth.

-We are a community of 19 monastic women.
-We are 102 years young!
+We are a community of 16 monastic women and one candidate.
+We are 105 years young!

 We have responded to various calls of the Church and the world by